IHT brings fitness tracking to school-children

 During the 2015 school year, according to IHT, 600,000 children were enrolled in the IHT Spirit System.
 The aim is to reach one million students nationwide by the end of this year.

-“The Adidas Zone for IHT Spirit makes it easy for teachers to track student performance, provide personalized learning opportunities, and measure the effectiveness of K-12 PE programs.” the IHT website explains.
+“The IHT Zone makes it easy for teachers to track student performance, provide personalized learning opportunities, and measure the effectiveness of K-12 PE programs.” the IHT website explains.

 “From managing an entire class to facilitating one-on-one conversations, the system empowers and connects teachers, students and parents to make better decisions and maximize results.”